The Young Lawyers Division (YLD) of the State Bar of New Mexico was formed as a

 ABA YLD Next Steps Challenge

 In the fall of 2012, Jennifer Broomfield, a licensed social worker, lawyer, and Veterans Justice Outreach Specialist at the New Mexico Veterans Affairs Health Care System (NMVAHCS), approached the SBNM YLD to explore how to expand the pro bono legal services available to military veterans from the State Bar of New Mexico and legal service providers from around the state, and how to partner with other community stakeholders to address clinical recovery and community integration when delivering legal services.
-The YLD is pleased to announce a formal partnership between the NMVAHCS and State Bar of New Mexico for the purpose of implementing a Veterans Civil Justice Initiative (VCJI) in New Mexico.
+That exploring led to a formal agreement between the NMVAHCS and State Bar of New Mexico for the purpose of implementing a Veterans Civil Justice Initiative (VCJI) in New Mexico.

-The VCJI will expand legal services to military veterans in a big way and improve the quality of legal services the Bar provides to our nation’s veterans.
-The VCJI will offer veterans a broad range of veteran-specific and non-veteran-specific legal services through a series of monthly clinics to be held at the Raymond G. Murphy Medical Center (VA hospital) in Albuquerque.
+The VCJI expands civil legal services to military veterans in a big way and improves the quality of legal services the Bar provides to our nation’s veterans.
+The VCJI offers veterans a broad range of veteran-specific and non-veteran-specific legal services through a series of monthly clinics held from 9 a.m. to 12 p.m. on the second Tuesday of every month in the Spinal Cord Injury (SCI) Conference Room (Building 45) at the Raymond G. Murphy Medical Center (VA hospital) in Albuquerque.
 Click through the hyperlinks below to see a more detailed overview of the VCJI, as well as a cultural competency training offered to our clinic staff.
 To get involved, e-mail Greg Gambill at firstname.lastname@example.org and Keya Koul at email@example.com.

 Understanding Military Culture and Engaging Veterans - Powerpoint Training